konfuzio-ai/konfuzio-sdk/docs/sdk/examples/tokenizers/index.md

 recognize and segment larger textual chunks - paragraphs and sentences, respectively.
 This is beneficial when the meaning and interpretation of text rely heavily on the contextual information at the sentence or paragraph level.

-Choosing the right tokenizer is ultimately about understanding the nature of your NLP task, the structure of your data, and the level of granularity required for your processing.
-By aligning these factors with the features offered by the different tokenizers in the Konfuzio SDK, you can select the optimal tool for your task.
+Choosing the right Tokenizer is ultimately about understanding the nature of your NLP task, the structure of your data, and the level of granularity required for your processing.
+By aligning these factors with the features offered by the different Tokenizers in the Konfuzio SDK, you can select the optimal tool for your task.

 #### Finding Spans of a Label Not Found by a Tokenizer